 Financial Conflicts of Interest (COI)

 U.S. Federal regulations require that institutions have policies and procedures in place to ensure that employees disclose any Significant Financial Interests (SFI) that may represent an actual or potential conflict of interest in Sponsored Projects.
-Idaho State University (ISU) recognizes its responsibilities as a public institution to encourage synergistic relationships between its employees and the public and private sectors as an important component of its Research, instructional, and service activities.
+Idaho State University (ISU) recognizes its responsibilities as a public institution to encourage synergistic relationships between its employees and the public and private sectors as an important component of its research, instructional, and service activities.

 Meeting Financial Conflict of Interest requirements at ISU requires the following steps:

-The University’s Conflict of Interest in Sponsored Projects (COISP) policy requires faculty members, students, and all who are acting, or planning to act, as Key Personnel on Sponsored Projects to annually disclose whether or not they have a Significant Financial Conflicts of Interest (FCOI) in Sponsored Projects.
+The University’s Conflict of Interest in Sponsored Projects (COISP) policy requires faculty members, students, and all who are acting, or planning to act, as Key Personnel on Sponsored Projects to annually disclose whether or not they have a Significant Financial Conflict of Interest (FCOI) in Sponsored Projects.

 After Disclosure, the University can make an informed judgment about each case and require appropriate oversight, limitations, or prohibitions on the activity.

-Definition of Key Personnel/Investigators:
+Definition of Key Personnel/Investigators

-ISU defines “key personnel” as those listed on a Cayuse proposal as the Lead Investigator (LI), Principal Investigator (PI) and Co-Principal Investigator (co-PI).
+ISU defines “key personnel” as those listed on a Cayuse proposal as the Lead Investigator (LI), Principal Investigator (PI), and Co-Principal Investigator (co-PI).
 The LI and PI certify conflicts of interest when they submit a proposal through Cayuse.
 Co-PIs will receive an email asking them to certify conflicts of interest.

-CITI on-line COI Modules
+CITI Training online for COI Modules

 The COI modules can be reached using your ISU email account on the CITI website.